Features and pictures of gardens across West Hill.

 My husband & I moved to West Hill nearly 3 years ago.We were fortunate to inherit a garden that had been well designed & maintained by the previous owners.
 We have therefore not felt the need to change the structure.

 We inherited a wide range of trees & shrubs, including many camellia, rhododendron, azalea, acer & many more.
 We love our garden & keep adding to & tweaking the plants.
 I think of myself as being the 'nurterer' & my husband does the heavy labouring with guidance from me!!
 I love growing plants from seed & enjoy growing vegetables.
 The only real problem we have is a poorly drained soggy lawn especially on the winter.
-Oh & the occasional early morning visit from deer who enjoy eating my tulips!! |
+Oh & the occasional early morning visit from deer who enjoy eating my tulips!!
+The multi-headed sunflowers at 10ft tall were one of our successes of 2021! |

 |